dvegosaurus/easyvista_toolkit/ADR/0001_Using_globalVariable.md

 accepted

 ## Context
-We want to use autocompletion in some functions to make them more usable.
-Because the easyvista rest API relies on GUID for some parameters we need to be able to query their friendly name within in the functions parameters.
+We want to beable to have autocompletion in the cmdlet to make them more user friendly.
+Because the easyvista rest API relies on GUID for some parameters we'll need to be able to query their friendly name within in the cmdlet parameters.

-We tried using environment variables but they don't seem to work with hashtabke (we did not check extensively).
+We tried using environment variables but they don't seem to work with hashtable (we did not check extensively).

 ## Decision
-We will use global variable name *$EZVvariablename* set by a function that will define a context of execution for the other functions (easyvista URI, Headers ... )
+We will use global variables (named *$Global:EZVvariablename*) set by a dedicated cmdlet (*set-EZVcontext*).
+That cmdlet will define an execution context for all other cmdlet in the project.

 ## Consequences
 ### Pros